railsbridge/docs/CONTRIBUTING.md

 # Thanks!

-RailsBridge wouldn't be what it is without your help.
+PHPBridge wouldn't be what it is without your help.
 Thanks for contributing.

 We ask that contributions be made as pull requests via GitHub.
 If those words are totally foreign to you